rwx-research/mint-leaves/docker/login/README.md

 # docker/login

-Set up a before hook to log in to a Docker registry when the provided token/password environment variable is set in a subsequent task.
+Log in to a Docker registry using the specified username.
+Any task that depends on this leaf and that specifies a password or token as the `DOCKER_PASSWORD` environment variable will attempt to log in to the Docker registry for the duration of the task.

+To avoid persisting credentials to disk, the Docker credentials are cleaned up at the end of each task.
+Subsequent tasks that need Docker authentication must also specify the `DOCKER_PASSWORD` environment variable.

-Be default, the task will log in to Docker Hub.
-If you need to log in to a different registry, you can provide a `registry` parameter to this leaf.
+Docker Hub is the default registry.
+If you need to log in to a different registry, you can provide the server address of the registry as the `registry` parameter to this leaf.

 ## Example